drubb/drupal-on-codespaces/README.md

 ## Basic Docker image

-This project is based on the excellent PHP Docker image provided by [Wodby](https://github.com/Wodby).
-You'll get all PHP extensions usually required to run Drupal projects, even ImageMagick.
-I've added nodejs, npm and the Drupal Drush launcher for convenience.
-Take a look at .devcontainer/Dockerfile to find out more.
+This project is based on Debian's stable Bullseye image (Debian 11).
+I've added some php extensions required for Drupal, and also nodejs (LTS), npm and the Drupal Drush launcher for convenience.
+Take a look at devcontainer/Dockerfile to find out more.

 ## VSCode extensions and settings